developmentseed/cogeo-mosaic/README.md

 # or

 $ cat list.txt | cogeo-mosaic create - | gzip > mosaic.json.gz

+# or use backends like AWS S3 or DynamoDB

+$ cogeo-mosaic create list.txt -o s3://my-bucket/my-key.json.gz
 ```

 #### Example: create a mosaic from OAM